cee-studio/cs50-mistakes/README.md

 # Common Mistakes of CS50 C psets

-These are collections of common mistakes made by CS50x students.
+These are collections of common mistakes made by CS50x students in their C psets.
 The first category is for the mistakes that do not cause memory errors but produce incorrect results.
 The second category is for the mistakes that causes memory errors (e.g., segmentation faults).

 Contributions are welcome and highly appreciated.

 The rules for contributions:

 1. obtain the entire source code for each mistake
 2. use https://cee.studio to create a executable demo link.
 3. briefly describe each mistake